computePods/chef/cpc/plugins/Readme.md

 # ComputePods Chef plugins

-Any Python file found in this directory will be loaded and the Python class with the same name as the file will in instantiated.
+Any Python module with `registerPlugin` function found in this directory will be loaded and registered (using the `registerPlugin` function).

-This instantiation will be passed a NatsClient object which is connected to a NATS server.
+The `registerPlugin` function will be passed a NatsClient object which is connected to a NATS server.
 This allows the plugin to register its interest in any or all known NATS message subjects.

 At the moment we have the following NATS message subjects: